Resource Guide

 Where do you stand on the DORA metrics?
 Take a 1-min self-assessment here

-The AI Maturity Model for Product Teams
+The AI Maturity Model for Development Teams

 The problem is that everyone is using AI, but there is a spectrum.
 At the worst end of the spectrum: a developer can run code, see an error, paste it into ChatGPT, see what to fix, and then go back to fix it manually.
 At the highest end: the developer uses an agent to describe what has to be done and sees the end result.
 The impact can be 0.5x to 100x depending on where you land on the spectrum and how you design your organizations.

 Developers use AI (ChatGPT, Claude, etc.) instead of Google for quick answers and code snippets.
+Same behavior, different tool.

 AI provides inline code suggestions and completions as developers type, similar to GitHub Copilot's original functionality.